-The quality of teaching is the single most important within-school factor explaining students' performance.
+The quality of teaching and of school leadership are the most important within-school factors explaining students' performance.

 There are indications that, in some countries, initial teacher education prepares teachers to use the key competences approach.
 However, the majority of teachers are those already in service.
 National reports and policy exchanges show little evidence of systematic efforts to update their competences accordingly.

-According to the TALIS survey7, teachers have few incentives to improve their teaching and most common types of professional development activity available to them are not the most effective.
+According to the TALIS survey (8), teachers have few incentives to improve their teaching and most common types of professional development activity available to them are not the most effective.
 The majority of teachers would like more professional development (particularly on special learning needs, ICT skills, and student behaviour).